 The structure of this paper is as follows: In Sec.~\ref{sec2}, we review the MTBG theory.
-In Sec.~\ref{sec3}, we derive the exact solutions which describe gravitational collapse of pressure-less dust where the metrics in the interior regions filled with matter are written in terms of the spatially-flat and spatially-closed FLRW universes, respectively.
-In Sec.~\ref{sec4}, we investigate the odd-parity gravitational perturbations of the Schwarzschild-de Sitter solutions written in the spatially-flat coordinates in the self-accelerating branch of MTBG.
-The last section \ref{sec5} is devoted to giving a brief summary and conclusion.
+In Sec.~\ref{sec3}, we derive the exact solutions that describe gravitational collapse of pressureless dust where the metrics in the interior regions filled with matter are written in terms of the spatially flat and spatially closed FLRW universes, respectively.
+In Sec.~\ref{sec4}, we investigate the odd-parity gravitational perturbations of the Schwarzschild$-$de Sitter solutions written in the spatially flat coordinates in the self-accelerating branch of MTBG.
+The last section is devoted to giving a brief summary and conclusion.